 Gear Up

 The first option, the mechanical one was to employ gears to speed the motor.
 Reading up the topic showed that gears were not recommended for small turbines.
-It was crude at best, and when it worked, it was noisy and heavy.
-These were problems I was willing to live with as long as it worked.
-In its simplest form, it required two gears.
-I found a motor cycle clutch gear for a measly N800 ($5).
-And put them to work.

 I assembled the two gears on a sheet of white paper.
 I pressed this against a platform to create an impression on the paper.
 I then proceeded to design my assembly around this trace.